 Then there has to be some sort of anticipation for it until we do it enough until it becomes autopilot.

 When we are first learning, we imagine putting ourselves into action with what we have learned, and we do that until it becomes second nature.

 What is anticipation?

-The mind is a store bank of everything that you have learned in the past so that you can utilize it to survive and in which case if you are alive right this moment, then survival is for the future.
+The mind is a storage bank of everything that you have learned in the past so that you can utilize it to survive, which is for the future.

 The mind fluctuates between memory and anticipation, from past to future.

-As you can see here that thinking patterns are repeated day in and day out, showing that past continues to regurgitate itself over and over again.
+As you can see here, thinking patterns are repeated day in and day out, showing that past continues to regurgitate itself over and over again.

 So why is it that “On average, 80 percent of those habitual thoughts are negative?”